Frames and numerical approximation II: generalized sampling: Acknowledgements

 \section{Acknowledgements}

 A preliminary version of this work was presented during the Research Cluster on ``Computational Challenges in Sparse and Redundant Representations'' at ICERM in November 2014.
 The authors would like to thank all the participants for the useful discussions and feedback received during the programme.
-The first author would also like to thank Juan Manuel C\'ardenas and Sebasti\'an Scheuermann.
+The first author would also like to thank Juan M.\ Cardenas and Sebastian Moraga.
 The first author is supported by NSERC grant 611675, as well as an Alfred P.\ Sloan Research Fellowship The second author is supported by FWO-Flanders projects G.0641.11, G.A004.14 and by KU Leuven project C14/15/055.